PZL-230 Skorpion: Termination of support and later development

 In June 1994, the Polish Ministry of Defense announced that the Skorpion programme would receive no further funding from the government.
 Speaking at the time, Brigadier General Henryk Mika, director of the Ministry of Defense's military-procurement department, no further work will be done on the programme and that it had little sense to start on a clean-sheet programme when an existing design can be developed to meet the Polish Air Force's requirements.
 This abrupt reversal of fortunes has been attributed to the rise of a new left-wing Polish government led by Waldemar Pawlak.
 News of this termination quickly led to fears that the programme was effectively dead.
 However, PZL-Okecie decided to commit their own internal resources to keeping development of the type in action for some time.
 At one stage, the company was considering using an advanced turboprop-powered aircraft design to serve as a technology development platform in support of the Skorpion programme.

 By late 1994, according to chief designer Andrzej Frydrychewicz, the aerodynamic configuration of the Skorpion, except for the tail, had been frozen.
 Wind tunnel tests were expected to decide whether to adopt either a butterfly-style tail or a classical fin-and-tailplane configuration.
 To provide additional yaw control for improved weapon-aiming capabilities, an aerodynamic fin was to be mounted underneath the nose.
 The Skorpion featured a three-surface control arrangement, using foreplanes mounted either side of the cockpit.
 The Skorpion was intended to use a fly-by-wire flight control system to be provided by American company Lear Astronics.
 As part of the agreement to provide the fly-by-wire system, Lear also agreed to provide at no cost the computer that controls the special trim system (STS) fitted upon the PZL-130 Orlik.

 As of its 1994 redesign, performance estimates for the Skorpion included a maximum level speed of 540 kn, a 9,970 m service ceiling and a 300 km combat radius.
 According to the manufacturer, it was intended to perform a 180° turn within five seconds and flown at an angle of attack of up to 50°.
-Amongst the Skorpion's proposed armaments and equipment was various Western-sourced elements, including an internally-mounted 25mm Martin Marietta GAU-12/U cannon, along with a pod-mounted 30mm GAU-8/A Avenger cannon.
+Amongst the Skorpion's proposed armaments and equipment was various Western-sourced elements, including an internally-mounted 25mm GAU-12/U Equalizer cannon, along with a pod-mounted 30mm GAU-8/A Avenger cannon.
 The cockpit was also to be fitted with a Martin-Baker Mk.10 ejection seat.
 There was considerable controversy over the level of Polish content on the aircraft; some politicians had called for the programme to be de-funded if it comprised less than 70 per cent Polish components.
 Other figures promoted pragmatism and the value of international co-operation to acquire technology and know-how to advance Poland's own indigenous industry.